wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top"><a href="#int">Int</a></td>
 <td>

-Total of client and server errors.
+The total number of client and server errors.

 </td>
 </tr>